icwells/gitpuller/README.md

 Make a file in your bin directory named "config.txt".
 Simply list the paths to the git repostories you want to manage with gitpuller (one per line).

+The binary and config file are in the bin directory by default, but you can put them anywhere as long as they are in the same directory.

 ## Usage
 gitpuller pull
 gitpuller status